Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 The Rocky Mountains are Canada’s most famous mountain chain.
 These dramatic, towering giants run north to south along the border of British Columbia and Alberta.

-While the Rockies are equally beautiful on either side of the provincial border, and down in the US too, you’ll have to visit Alberta to explore the two most famous Rocky Mountain national parks, the most iconic lakes, and to drive the world-renowned Icefields Parkway.
+While the Rockies are equally beautiful on either side of the provincial border, and down in the US too, you’ll have to visit Alberta to explore the two most famous Rocky Mountain national parks, the most iconic lakes and epic waterfalls, and to drive the world-renowned Icefields Parkway.

 2. Legendary National Parks